Close Cookie Popup

 Sometimes groups will have different ideas about how to move their pawn or answer a question.
 This is a learning opportunity!
 "Okay, it sounds like Filly's group has two interesting ideas here.
 How can you decide together which one you'd like to try first for your move?"
 Frame these moments not as conflicts, but as chances to practice communication and problem-solving.

-⏱️ Maintaining an Engaging Pace & Flow:
+⏱️ Maintaining Engaging Pace & Flow:

 Be mindful of the time spent on each Question Card.
 If the discussion is rich and productive, allow it to flourish.
 If it's stalling or going off-topic, gently guide it back or decide it's time to move to the next turn.